edgedelta/docs/docs/configuration/outputs-streams.md

 * URI Format: https://<splunk_hostname>:8088/services/collector/event

-#### Step 3: Import the Edge Delta Dashboard
+#### Step 3: Import the Edge Delta Dashboard to Splunk

-Review the following instructions to learn how to import your Edge Delta dashboard into your Splunk environment:

-* In Splunk, navigate to Search UI.
+1. In Splunk, navigate to Search UI.
-* Click **Dashboards**.
+2. Click **Dashboards**.
-* Click **Create New Dashboard**.
+3. Click **Create New Dashboard**.
-* Input Dashboard Name/Description/Permissions
+4. Input Dashboard Name/Description/Permissions
-* Click “Classic Dashboards” -> “Create”
+5. Click “Classic Dashboards” -> “Create”
-* In the Edit Dashboard Screen, switch from UI to Source
+6. In the Edit Dashboard Screen, switch from UI to Source
-* Replace existing XML with copied XML from clipboard
+7. Replace existing XML with copied XML from clipboard
-* Switch back to UI (instead of source)
+8. Switch back to UI (instead of source)
-* Click **Save**.
+9. Click **Save**.

 ***